clydotron/job_worker_service/Design.md

 #### Client
 Uses gRPC to connect to the server, implements the CLI described above.<br />
-Each unique client must have its own certificate
+Each unique client must have its own certificate<br />
 Lifetime: is alive for the duration of the gRPC call, will exit upon completion.<br />
 For never ending output streams (like 'ping google') user can use ctrl-c to exit cleanly.<br />
 (ctrl-c can also be used for Start/Stop/GetStatus as well)<br />